unusualfor/advanced-kubernetes/README.md

 ```

 Check operator logs, ConfigMap and the custom resource as per Step 3.
+You should now see that the Hello resource deletion resulted in another reconciliation cycle.

 #### 6. Clean Up
 To remove the operator and all resources: